TheITCrowdRMIT/TheITCrowdRMIT.github.io/README.md

 While it takes huge amounts of energy to mine these cryptocurrencies which is bad for the environment.Plus we also don’t know how it will impact the economies of the world for the better or for worse since we don’t have much idea in which way cryptocurrencies are headed exactly.

 **How will this affect you?**

+**Blockchain-**

-**Blockchain-** It will change the way we make transactions as it will help us cut out the middle men.A wire transfer to a different bank in a different country costs us a lot of money and takes at least 3-5 business days but blockchain will reduce this drastically to maybe 10-30 minutes and also reduce the price.Since I am pursuing my degree in a foreign country it would make money transfers way more reliable and faster.It will make life easier for my parents and grandparents who wouldn’t have to run to the bank every time they want to make a transfer.It will also help originate many other apps that will be useful to us in the future.
+It will change the way we make transactions as it will help us cut out the middle men.A wire transfer to a different bank in a different country costs us a lot of money and takes at least 3-5 business days but blockchain will reduce this drastically to maybe 10-30 minutes and also reduce the price.Since I am pursuing my degree in a foreign country it would make money transfers way more reliable and faster.It will make life easier for my parents and grandparents who wouldn’t have to run to the bank every time they want to make a transfer.It will also help originate many other apps that will be useful to us in the future.

+**Cryptocurrency-**

-**Cryptocurrency-** It might in the future become the leading currency of the world and replace the US Dollar.I personally wouldn’t invest in cryptocurrencies and advise my friends and family against it,at least for now since it is really volatile and the prices of a few of them are outrageous.Though it will definitely make transactions safer it has also opened the gates to theft in a way in which cyber criminals ask for ransoms in Cryptocurrencies.Therefore it might be harmful for the less tech savvy people especially the old people,who might lose their entire life savings in the blink of an eye.
+It might in the future become the leading currency of the world and replace the US Dollar.I personally wouldn’t invest in cryptocurrencies and advise my friends and family against it,at least for now since it is really volatile and the prices of a few of them are outrageous.Though it will definitely make transactions safer it has also opened the gates to theft in a way in which cyber criminals ask for ransoms in Cryptocurrencies.Therefore it might be harmful for the less tech savvy people especially the old people,who might lose their entire life savings in the blink of an eye.
 Though it may prove otherwise as well and actually helping in people be protected from theft but the inconsistency in it’s rate and its volatility is a problem that makes me opt out of it.

 ### Machine Learning

+**What does it do?**

+Machine learning as a subfield of Artificial Intelligence (AI) is getting more and more popular in recent years.
+It is mainly because the dramatic development of GPU and data storage which allow computer to run a lot faster and be able to store massive amount of data than ever before.
+Machine Learning has associated with many areas, such as mathematics (algorithms), statistics (data mining), computer science (programming and coding), engineering and some other areas.

+So, what is machine learning?

+`“The field of machine learning is concerned with the question of how to construct computer programs that automatically improve with experience.”
+(Tom Mitchell, Machine Learning)`

+According to this simple definition that made by an American computer scientist Tom Mitchell in the preface of his textbook < Machine Learning >, we can get some basic ideas about machine learning.
+Machine learning involves in computer programs, automatic learning and experience.
+To extend this definition further by combining with other industry experts’ understandings, we can then tell that machine learning is more like data analytic methods by using various algorithms to enable machine to find patterns in large amount of data then make prediction for future actions.
+This self-learning process requires minimal explicit rules which have been pre-programmed by human developers.

+There are a few most widely adopted machine learning methods, including supervised learning, semi-supervised learning, unsupervised learning and reinforcement learning.
+Supervised learning is normally used to predict future events based on historical data in applications.
+Semi-supervised learning prefers to combine small amount of labeled data with large amount of unlabeled data for training due to cost consideration.
+Unsupervised learning is well used for recommending items because of the nature of the algorithm is to explore data structures without influence of historical data.
+The last popular method is reinforcement learning.
+Its goal is to find the best action with maximal rewards via trial and error in order to optimize speed of the action.

+The term ‘Pattern recognition’ was originally from engineering, but nowadays it also has very close relationship with machine learning and artificial intelligence.
+In another words, pattern recognition plays a very important role in machine learning process.
+Pattern recognition is trained from labeled data, it extracts and visualizes data patterns that have been identified by the system.
+In machine learning, there are some main pattern recognition examples, such as classification, regression, sequence labeling and parsing.
+They use their own ways to assign labels to input values.

+Pattern recognition as a main part of machine learning, it has been used as the basis of many new technologies like automatic classification of text, recognition of images of human face, voice and handwriting, computer-aided diagnosis (CAD) which supports doctor’s findings, etc. Pattern recognition in real-time helps with solving plenty of real world problems which traditional ways that could not reach.

+In modern societies, new information and technologies have been creating and developing faster and faster, which means machine learning could never be the same as yesterday.
+It is changing and updating all the time as the models are constantly exposed to new data/information.
+This constant learning process improves the accuracy and reliability of machine’s decision making.

+**What is the likely impact?**

+I believe that in a short future almost every industry will be impacted by machine learning significantly.
+Even nowadays, the applications of machine learning are basically everywhere and quite easy to find.
+In order to work more efficiently and winning the game in their own industry most of companies which have involved with great amounts of data have already realized and admitted the value of machine learning.
+They are now more willing to invest money in machine learning related products to earn good market share.

+**Marketing**：Most shopping websites would recommend some items that are quite similar to what you have purchased before, and the websites like YouTube would also recommend some videos that highly chance you would be interested in.
+These kind of recommendations are all used machine learning to identify your purchasing/ browsing patterns in order to personalize and improve your experiences.
+This recommendation system also promotes marketing campaign by sending right information to right user.

+**Finance**：Financial businesses are more prefer to use machine learning to identify important data to help clients to catch good investment opportunities, and machine learning can also prevent potential fraud to minimize clients’ financial loss.

+**Medical care**：In health care industry, the development of wearable / scanning devices that can help doctor or medical experts to quickly collect and make use of relevant data to assess patient's health condition is becoming more popular and important.
+Machine learning has very critical impact in this industry.

+**Cybersecurity**: Due to the explosive increasing of network data, machine learning has to deal with more data related issues and crimes, such as fraud detection, spam emails identification, and identity stealing, etc.

+**Education**：In educational area, machine learning is showing its impact as well.
+It can change the way of learning and help students to personalize their own study patterns and build up their own unique learning resource kits to ensure their skills and talents can be stimulated to the maximal.

+**How will this affect you?**

+Today, I would write a few small scenarios to demonstrate how machine learning has affected my everyday life.

+**Scenario 1**: In a Saturday morning.
+I checked my Gmail to see what new emails I received previous night while I was having breakfast.
+I found two new emails sent by “Cotton on” and “Priceline” shops from Promotion folder, then I realized that I signed up memberships in those two shops last week.
+I never like mix my general emails with those shop emails together but I am too lazy to categorize them by myself.
+Gmail cleverly did this job for me automatically, it instantly recognized promotion emails and spam emails and sorted them out for me.
+(Pattern recognition)

+**Scenario 2**: At afternoon, outside was quite cloudy I was wondering whether it would rain that night, so I picked up my phone and said “Ok Google” to activate my google assistant by my voice (I have set up my personal google voice ID before by speaking “OK google” to google recording system three times).
+My mobile screen directly jumped into google assistant chatting screen, then I asked “Is Frankston going to rain tonight?”
+The assistant displayed Frankston’s weather forecast image on screen and replied me by saying “No, it is not predicted to rain in Frankston tonight, but it will be cloudy.”
+(Voice recognition)

+**Scenario 3**: At night, I turned my TV on and selected “Netflix” application, I found a new Korean TV drama recommendation on top of the main screen called “Life” which the lead actor is one of my favorite Korean actors.
+I have watched many Korean dramas on Netflix since last year and one of the dramas has almost got the same actor team with this new one.
+So of course I added the new recommendation to “my list” because I know I would definitely watch it when I’m free.
+(Pattern recognition)

-### Cybersecurity
+### Clouds, services, servers